 Field-hunting tip

-Look in hydrothermal gold deposits country — that is the host setting where mayingite typically forms.
+Look in hydrothermal gold deposits country, the host setting where mayingite typically forms.
 If you start seeing pyrite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.